Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Function

-Click in the middle of the Code and press F5 to run it and close all the open forms.
+Click anywhere inside the code and press F5 to run it.
+This will close all the open forms.

-For the above test, we have opened all Forms manually.
-You may run the macro (Macro1), we created earlier, to open all the forms at once, and keep all of them hidden except one.
+In the earlier test, we opened all the forms manually.
+Instead, you can run the macro (Macro1) we created earlier to open all the forms at once, keeping all of them hidden except one.

 Share: